BalzacBRR/pdsnd_github/README.md

 washington.csv

 ### Credits
-Shout out to Udacity reviewers who gave some nice feedback on the project.
+Thank you to the Udacity reviewers who gave some nice feedback on the project.